williamhoos/testrepo/docs/source/architecture.rst

 Private Access Services
 -----------------------

-The foregoing components are complemented by services that PEER acquires via secure API from Private Access.
-Generally speaking, these outsourced services consist of two components.
+The foregoing components are complemented by services that PEER acquires via secure API calls to Private Access.
+These outsourced services consist of two components.

-The first - referred to as *PA Connect* - consists of identity, authentication, single sign-on rights, and role-based access controls  for all PEER users.
+The first - referred to as *PA Connect* - consists of identity, authentication, single sign-on, and role-based access controls for all PEER users.
 And the second - called *PrivacyLayer* - provides privacy directives that may be set by institutional data holders and/or individual participants respecting who can access their information and for what purposes, and a number of related functions.

-These two components, and their respective functions are represented in the following visualization:
+These components, and their respective functions are represented in the following visualization:

 .. image:: https://s3.amazonaws.com/peer-downloads/images/TechDocs/Private+Access+High-Level+Architecture.png
      :alt: High-Level Private Access Services Illustration